-Google is now recommending website owners to move to the new Google Analytics 4 because they will be sunsetting the previous Universal Analytics on July 1, 2023.
-After the sunset day, you won’t be able to track data in the older version.
+Google is recommending website owners move to the new Google Analytics 4 because it sunset the previous Universal Analytics on July 1, 2023.

-In this article, we’ll show you how to easily switch to Google Analytics 4 in WordPress.
+In this article, we will show you how to easily switch to Google Analytics 4 in WordPress.

 Why Switch to Google Analytics 4?

 If you haven’t created a GA4 property yet, then now is the best time to switch to the latest version.
-That’s because Google announced that it will be closing down the old Universal Analytics on July 1, 2023.
+That’s because Google closed down the old Universal Analytics on July 1, 2023.

-What this means is that Universal Analytics will no longer receive data from your WordPress website, and it will eventually stop working after the sunset date.
+What this means is that Universal Analytics will no longer receive and process data from your WordPress website.
+You can access your past data for now, but it will eventually stop showing old reports by July 2024.
 That means that all your old analytics data will be lost.

-That being said, let’s see how you can switch to Google Analytics 4 in WordPress with dual tracking.
+That being said, let’s see how you can switch to Google Analytics 4 in WordPress.

 Creating a Google Analytics 4 Property

-If you already have an existing Google Analytics account using the old version, then you can eaily create a new GA4 property and start sending stats to GA4.
+If you already have an existing Google Analytics account using the old version, then you can easily create a new GA4 property and start sending stats to GA4.

-First, you’ll need to visit the Google Analytics website and login to your account.
+First, you will need to visit the Google Analytics website and log in to your account.

-After that, head over to the ‘Admin’ settings page in the bottom left corner.
+After that, head over to the ‘Admin’ settings in the bottom left corner.

-If you’re on classic Google analytics, then you’ll see the option to setup GA4.
+If you are on classic Google Analytics, then you will see the option to set up GA4.

 Go ahead and click on ‘GA4 Setup Assistant’ under the Property column.